HyunJunggggg/MDIA-1620/README.md

 week6

+1. Three confusing things

-1. condition statement is still confusing when I add multiple conditions.
+- condition statement is still confusing when I add multiple conditions.
+- It is confusing when I add with conditional statement in the logical operators.
+- I still kind of confuse about array